jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 show us what is wrong we shall soon set it right ourselves.
 What do you think of such a commission as that?’
 “ ‘The work appears to be light and the pay munificent.’

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 138

 “ ‘Precisely so.
 We shall want you to come to-night by the last train.’
 “ ‘Where to?’